History of automation: from self-moving chariots to business applications

 An end-to-end workflow is a process that delivers a full document and data lifecycle while supplying all the necessary components along the way.

-However, like we mentioned before, integrations are almost unavoidable and can be expensive when attempting to automate your workflow using any of the most common workflow solutions today.
-For example, Nintex positions themselves as a ‘Workflow automation platform,’ yet it’s Adobe Sign that powers e-signatures for Nintex customers.
-Others such as DocuSign will provide you with e-signatures and CRM integrations, but they don’t have any automation options except for simple things like sending reminders.
+However, like we mentioned before, integrations are almost unavoidable and can be expensive when attempting to automate your workflow using any of the popular workflow automation software solutions today.

 A lack of flexibility is where you find the biggest weakness in major workflow providers.
 Any time your workflow needs a new feature, you’ll have to pay for integrations from a third-party vendor.